xamenyap/personal-blog/content/posts/hello-world-part-2.md

 We successfully created a blog in our local environment in [the first part]({{< ref "/posts/hello-world.html" >}} "the first part") of this tutorial.
 Now it's time to share it with the Internet.
 We will levarage Github pages as our hosting environment.
 Why?
 Because it's free!

-I'm gonna assume that you already have a {{< ahref href="https://github.com/" txt="Github">}} account, and also install {{< ahref href="https://git-scm.com/" txt="git">}} in your local machine.
-You should create a new repository in your Github, give it the name `personal-blog` for the sake of simplicity.
+I'm gonna assume that you already got a {{< ahref href="https://github.com/" txt="Github">}} account, and also installed {{< ahref href="https://git-scm.com/" txt="git">}} in your local machine.
+You should create a new repository in your Github, name it `personal-blog`, or any fancy name that you want.
+For the remainder of this tutorial we will refer to it as `personal-blog` for the sake of simplicity.
 Remember to set your repository visibility as public because it's required by Github (you can actually make it private if you're willing to pay though).

-Next thing you're gonna do is to push your local source code to the newly created github repository.
+The next thing you want to do is to push your local source code to the newly created github repository.
 You need to `cd` into your `personal-blog` folder, and then run these commands
 ```sh
 $ git init .
 $ git remote add origin git@github.com:{yourGithubName}/personal-blog.git
 $ git push -u origin master
 ```
 Replace `{yourGithubName}` with your chosen Github name when you created a new account.
 If you're working on `main` branch, then replace `master` with `main`.
+For the remainder of this tutorial I'm gonna assume we stick with `master` as our primary branch.

-Access your newly created repo in Github, you'll see the codes being pushed to either `main` or `master` branch, depending on your configuration.
-Now we're gonna add a Github action hook so that every time we push new stuff to our repository, Github will help us build and deploy our blog.
+Access your newly created repo in Github, you'll see the codes being pushed to `master` branch.
+Now we're gonna add a Github action hook so that every time we push new stuff to this `master` branch, Github will help us build and deploy our blog.
 Create a new file under `personal-blog/.github/workflows/gh-pages.yml` and fill it with this content
 ```yml
 name: github pages